- General Information

 - see the warnings above relating to the individual ingredients

-- doxylamine is sedating and may be helpful if the pain is particularly severe: it is not suitable for people with certain medical conditions, so talk to your pharmacist first
+- doxylamine is a sedating antihistamine; products with doxylamine are not recommended for tension-type headache, due to the risk of overuse.
+Doxylamine is not suitable for people with certain medical conditions, so talk to your pharmacist first

 Availability of medicines